A Linear Vertex Kernel for Maximum Internal Spanning Tree

 \subsection{The Hypergraphic Matroid}

 Let $H=(V,E)$ be a hypergraph.
 A hyperedge $e\in E$ is a subset of $V$.
-A subset $F$ of edges is a \emph{hyperforest} if $|\cup F'|\geq |F'|+1$ for every subset $F'$ of $F$, where $\cup F'$ denotes the union of vertices contained in the hyperedges of $F'$.
+A subset $F$ of hyperedges is a \emph{hyperforest} if $|\cup F'|\geq |F'|+1$ for every subset $F'$ of $F$, where $\cup F'$ denotes the union of vertices contained in the hyperedges of $F'$.
 This condition is also called the \emph{strong Hall condition}, where \emph{strong} stands for the extra plus one added to the usual Hall condition.
 A hyperforest with $|V|-1$ edges is called a \emph{hypertree}.
 Lorea proved (see~\cite{FrankKK03} or~\cite{Lorea75}) that ${\cal M}_H =(E, {\cal F})$, where $\cal F$ consists of the hyperforests of $H$, is a matroid, called the {\it hypergraphic matroid}.
 Observe that these definitions are well-known when restricted to graphs.

-Lov\'asz proved (see~\cite{Lovasz70}) that $F$ is a hyperforest if and only if every hyperedge $e$ of $F$ can be shrunk into an edge $e'$ (that is, $e' \subseteq e$ contains two vertices of $e$) in such a way that the set $F'$ consisting of these contracted edges forms a forest in the usual sense, that is, forest of a graph.
-Observe that if $F$ is a hypertree then its set of contracted edges $F'$ forms a spanning tree on $V$.
+\emph{Shrinking} a hyperedge $e$ means replacing it by another hyperedge $e'\subseteq e$.
+This operation may create multi-hyperedges.
+Lov\'asz~\cite{Lovasz70} proved that $F$ is a hyperforest if and only if every hyperedge $e$ of $F$ can be shrunk to an edge $e'$ (that is, $e' \subseteq e$ contains two vertices of $e$) in such a way that the set $F'$ consisting of these shrunken edges forms a forest in the usual sense, i.e., a simple acyclic graph.
+Observe that if $F$ is a hypertree then its set of shrunken edges $F'$ forms a spanning tree on $V$.